YaruZeng/Passage-Retrieval-System/README.md

 I build query likelihood language models with Laplace smoothing, Lidstone correction, and Dirichlet smoothing, based on which I retrieve 100 mostly relavant passages to every query.

 #### 3) Outcomes:
-The retrieval results based on query likelihood language models with Laplace smoothing, Lidstone correction, and Dirichlet smoothing are stored respectively in 'laplace.csv', 'lidstone.csv', 'dirichlet.csv'.
+The retrieval results based on query likelihood language models with Laplace smoothing, Lidstone correction, and Dirichlet smoothing are stored respectively in 'laplace.csv', 'lidstone.csv', 'dirichlet.csv' in the structure of <qid, pid, score>.